Dr. Carl Vincent, LCPC

 Dale Guebert, LCPC

 Dale a Guebert, a licensed clinical profession counselor,is in the general practice of counseling children, adolescents, families, parents and adults.
-His areas of expertise include; anger management, school issues, behavioral concerns in children and adolescents and addressing parent/child conflict.
-Dale has over 25 years of experience assisting clients in increasing self-awareness around unhealthy patterns and replacing them with productive and sustaining skills.
+His areas of expertise include; anger management,school issues, behavioral concerns in children and adolescents and addressing parent/ child conflict.
+Dale has over 25 years Of experience assisting clients in increasing their self awareness around unhealthy patterns of interactions and replacing them with productive and sustaining skills of interaction.
 He is adept in working with anger management issues in adult men, grief and loss, as well as post divorce concerns and helping individuals rebuild their life.
 Dales skills and expertise offer individuals a pathway to hope through the use of a variety of counseling techniques including Christian counseling.